December 2025 edition

 Charitable Tax Deductible Status

-Donations may be tax deductible under section § 170(c)(1) of the Internal Revenue Code.
+Donations are tax deductible under section § 170(c)(1) of the Internal Revenue Code.

 Donations are placed in the Veterans Services Fund and will not revert to the Commonwealth’s General Fund.